adarshraj99/Linux/LinuxBasicCommands.md

 To copy from one machine to other machine.
 #### winscp :
 To copy paste from one window to other window.
+#### ssh:
+secure shell connection.
+Used to make the connections from windows to mac ,linux or any vice versa. after getting the authority.

 #### ls -la :